Integrate Viam with ChatGPT to Create a Companion Robot

 2. Configure the ML Model and vision services to use the detector

 The ML model service allows you to deploy a machine learning model to your robot.
-This tutorial uses a pre-trained machine learning (ML) model from the Viam registry named EfficientDet-COCO.
+This tutorial uses a pre-trained machine learning (ML) model from the Viam Registry named EfficientDet-COCO.
 This model can detect a variety of objects, which you can find in the provided labels.txt file.

-Now, create a new service of type vision, model ML Model named ‘vis-stuff-detector’.
 Your companion robot will use this to interface with the machine learning model allowing you to - well, detect stuff!

 Bring “Rosey” to life